Disney Entertainment Television: Disney General Entertainment Content

-On October 12, 2020, the division was rechristened as Disney General Entertainment Content.

-On December 1, 2020, Touchstone Television merged and was folded into 20th Television.
+In 2020, the division was rechristened as Disney General Entertainment Content.
+Touchstone Television merged and was folded into 20th Television.

-On February 3, 2021, Disney Television Studios established a new unit known as "Walt Disney Television Alternative", which will be headed by former senior vice president of alternative, specials and late-night series at ABC, Rob Mills, to oversee the development of non-scripted programming.
+In 2021, Disney Television Studios established a new unit known as "Walt Disney Television Alternative", which will be headed by former senior vice president of alternative, specials and late-night series at ABC, Rob Mills, to oversee the development of non-scripted programming.

 Disney Entertainment Television

-In April 2023, the division was again rechristened as Disney Entertainment Television, according to a news article from Deadline Hollywood.

-On October 1, 2024, ABC Signature was folded into 20th Television.
+In 2023, the division was again rechristened as Disney Entertainment Television, according to a news article from Deadline Hollywood.
+In 2024, ABC Signature was folded into 20th Television.

+In early 2026 Debra Oconnell was named chairman of the division after Dana Walden was named President and Chief Creative Officer of The Walt Disney Company.